 Many Asian, South Asian, and Pacific Islander communities are bound together by shared experiences of migration and the struggle to survive as marginalized communities.
 We deeply value our each other’s safety and wellness.
 API Chaya believes in the inherent power of our communities to come together in response to violence and strengthen our capacity to work towards a more just and loving world.

-The Queer Network Program at API Chaya works to engage the API LGBTIQ community to address and prevent intimate partner violence.
-In order to do this, we work to build skills among allies and community members, raise the visibility of our community and concerns, and supporting survivors of violence.
+The Queer Network Program at API Chaya works to mobilize the API LGBTIQ community to address and prevent intimate partner violence.
+In order to do this, we work to build skills among community members, raise the visibility of our community and concerns, and supporting survivors of violence.

-Quarterly, we host gatherings for queer and trans people of color (QTPOCs) to get together, socialize, and build community while talking about the issues that impact our communities.
+Quarterly, we host gatherings for queer and trans people of color (QTPOCs) to get together, socialize, and build community while talking about the issues that impact us.
+It's a time to celebrate all the beauty and abundance of QTPOC communities and have fun.
 If you identify as a queer/trans person of color, please join us!

 In 2005, the Queer Network Program, in partnership with the International Examiner and with support from Asian Women's Shelter, Japanese Americans Citizens League and Asian Pacific Islander Homophobia/Heterosexism Education Project, published a book documenting stories of Queer API women survivors of violence.
 "A Breath of Fresh Air" is an original project that focuses on the support that friends and family provided to help survivors feel heard, stay safe and heal from abuse.
 We launched the book in April 2006 and hope that it will serve as a resource for folks in the community to support their loved ones.
 To get copies of the book, please send $5-20 sliding scale donation to:

 ATTN: Queer Network Program

 PO Box 14047

 Seattle, WA 98114

 For more information or to get copies of "A Breath of Fresh Air," please contact: